-This large and unusual building combines architectural features from the orient and the west with a magnificent octagonal hall.
+The Temple of Understanding is a large and unusual building that combines architectural features from the orient and the west with a magnificent octagonal hall.

 Visit for: the panelled ceiling, evidence of geometric patterns used to signify human qualities and weaknesses

-Modelled on the Selimiye Mosque in Edirne, Turkey, this Ottoman style mosque lies on 10 hectares of land and includes a high school, a clinic and community hall, bazaar and Turkish restaurant.
+Modelled on the Selimiye Mosque in Edirne, Turkey, this Ottoman style mosque lies on 10 hectares of land in Pretoria, and includes a high school, a clinic and community hall, bazaar and Turkish restaurant.

 Visit for: the 21 domes and 4 half domes, authentic Turkish ceramics, and custom-made carpet